GooldenApple/vvs-nordstrom/README.md

   - Headings (`h1–h6`) follow a logical order for screen readers.
   - Color contrast meets **WCAG 2.1 AA** standards
   - All interactive elements (buttons, links, form inputs) are reachable and operable using only the keyboard.
   - Focus indicators are visible and clear when tabbing through the site.
+  - **Screen Reader Testing (NVDA):**
+    - Tested navigation, headings, links, buttons, and form flow.
+    - Skip link was implemented to allow users to bypass navigation and jump directly to main content.
+    - Success page (`success.html`) was enhanced with automatic focus on the main heading for better accessibility.
+    - All focus indicators were verified for clarity and visibility.

 These tests confirm that the site meets WCAG 2.1 AA standards for accessibility.